Education, Research, and Service Committee Charter

 - Policies concerning the general welfare and success of students, and the adoption of rules, procedures, rights, and responsibilities governing the academic relationships between the University and its students.

 1 Under the Bylaws of the Board, the Chair of the Board may designate any of the listed matters for deliberation and action at a meeting of the Board without prior review and recommendation of the committee.

 The committee shall assist the Board in carrying out its fiduciary duty to oversee educational quality by reviewing at least annually the following information for each campus and, as applicable, comparable information for peer and aspirational institutions:

-- Enrollment, retention, graduation (completion), and job placement;
+- Enrollment, retention, graduation (completion), and career attainment;

 - Academic program reviews; and